Skip to the main content.

 Apart from aligning with the project’s test management approach, the workstream undertakes several other activities.
 These include:

-• defining the project’s test levels
+• defining the project’s test level

 • determining the test scope,